Chair, Program on Negotiation

 H. Douglas Weaver Professor of Business Law, Harvard Business School

 Guhan Subramanian is the Joseph Flom Professor of Law and Business at the Harvard Law School and the Douglas Weaver Professor of Business Law at the Harvard Business School.
 He is the first person in the history of Harvard University to hold tenured appointments at both HLS and HBS.
 At HLS he teaches courses in negotiations and corporate law.
-At HBS he teaches in several executive education programs, such as Strategic Negotiations, Changing the Game, Making Corporate Boards More Effective, and the Advanced Management Program.
-He is the faculty chair for the JD/MBA program at Harvard University and the Co-Chair of the Harvard Program on Negotiation.
+At HBS he teaches in several executive education programs, such as Strategic Negotiations, Making Corporate Boards More Effective, and the Advanced Management Program.
+He is the faculty chair for the JD/MBA program at Harvard University, the Harvard Law School Program on Negotiation, and the Mergers & Acquisitions executive education course at HBS.
 Prior to joining the Harvard faculty he spent three years at McKinsey & Company.

-Professor Subramanian's research explores topics in corporate governance, corporate law, and negotiations.
+Professor Subramanian's research explores topics in corporate law, corporate governance, and negotiations.
 He has published articles in the Stanford Law Review, the Yale Law Journal, the Harvard Business Review, and the Harvard Law Review, among other places.
-Nine of his articles have been selected as being among the “top ten” articles published in corporate and securities law in their respective years, among the 400+ articles that are published each year, by scholars in the field.
-The recently-published two-volume treatise Law & Economics of Mergers & Acquisitions, which includes 33 “seminal” articles from the field over the past 45 years, contains four of his articles, more than from any other scholar.
-His book Dealmaking: The New Strategy of Negotiauctions (W. W. Norton 2011) synthesizes the findings from his research and teaching over the past decade.
-This book has been translated into Chinese (Mandarin), German, Japanese, Portuguese, and Spanish.
+Twelve of his articles have been selected as being among the “top ten” articles published in corporate and securities law in their respective years, among the 400+ articles that are published each year, by scholars in the field.
+The two-volume treatise Law & Economics of Mergers & Acquisitions, which includes 33 “seminal” articles from the field over the past 45 years, contains four of his articles, more than from any other scholar.
+His article “Corporate Governance 2.0” was selected as a McKinsey Award finalist, for best article published in the Harvard Business Review in 2015.
+His book Dealmaking (W. W. Norton 2011) synthesizes the findings from his research and teaching from the past two decades.
+It has been translated into Chinese (Mandarin), German, Japanese, Portuguese, and Spanish.
 He is also a co-author of Commentaries and Cases on the Law of Business Organization (Aspen 4th ed.
 2012), a leading textbook in the field of corporate law.

-Professor Subramanian has been involved in major public-company deals such as Oracle’s $10 billion hostile takeover bid for PeopleSoft, Cox Enterprises’ $9 billion freeze-out of the minority shareholders in Cox Communications, the $7 billion leveraged buyout of Toys “R” Us, Exelon’s $8 billion hostile takeover bid for NRG, and BankofAmerica’s $4.0 billion acquisition of Countrywide.
-He also advises individuals, boards of directors, and management teams on issues of dealmaking and corporate governance.
-Over the past 10 years he has been involved as an advisor or expert witness in deals or situations worth over $100 billion in total value.
-He is a director of LKQ Corporation (NASDAQ: LKQ), a Fortune 500 company in the automotive sector.
+Professor Subramanian has been involved in major public-company deals such as Cox Enterprises’ $9 billion freeze-out of the minority shareholders in Cox Communications, Exelon’s $8 billion hostile takeover bid for NRG, and the $26 billion management buyout of Dell, Inc. He also advises individuals, boards of directors, and management teams on issues of dealmaking and corporate governance.
+Over his nearly two decades on the Harvard faculty Professor Subramanian has been involved as an advisor or expert witness in deals or situations worth over $150 billion in total value.
+He is the lead independent director of LKQ Corporation (NASDAQ: LKQ), a Fortune 500 company in the automotive sector.

 Professor Subramanian holds degrees in Law, Economics, and Business from Harvard University.